AnestisTouloumis/HDTD/README.md

 #> Test Statistic = 38.0811, p-value < 0.0001
 ```

-At a \(5\%\) significance level, it appears that the genes are
+At a 5% significance level, it appears that the genes are correlated but
-correlated but we do not have enough evidence to reject the hypothesis
+we do not have enough evidence to reject the hypothesis that the tissues
-that the tissues are uncorrelated.
+are uncorrelated.

 ## Getting help

-The statistical methods implemented in `HDTD` are described in Touloumis
+The statistical methods implemented in `HDTD` are described in
-et al. (2019), Touloumis et al. (2015) and Touloumis et al. (2016).
+Touloumis, Marioni and Tavaré (2021), Touloumis, Tavaré and Marioni
-Detailed examples of `HDTD` can be found in Touloumis et al. (2016) or
+(2015) and Touloumis, Marioni and Tavaré (2016).
+Detailed examples of
+`HDTD` can be found in Touloumis, Marioni and Tavaré (2016) or in the
-in the vignette:
+vignette:

 ``` r
 browseVignettes("HDTD")